 Your cancer doctor or specialist nurse will explain the different treatments and their side effects.
 They will also talk to you about things to consider when making treatment decisions.

 Surgery is the most common treatment for colon cancer.
 But the treatment you have depends on the stage of the cancer and where it is in the colon.
 It also depends on your general health and preferences.
-You can read an overview of treatment options for colon cancer here.
+Find out more about treatment options for colon cancer.

 You may have some treatments as part of a clinical trial.

 Most people have changes in how their bowel works after treatment for colon cancer.
 These effects usually improve over time.
 We have more information about managing bowel changes caused by treatment.

 The aim of follow-up care is to make sure everything is going well and to find out if you have any concerns.
 The appointments are usually every few months in the first year.